Germanium disulfide

 Germanium disulfide or Germanium(IV) sulfide is the inorganic compound with the formula GeS2.
 It is a white high-melting crystalline solid.
 The compound is a 3-dimensional polymer, in contrast to silicon disulfide, which is a one-dimensional polymer.
 The Ge-S distance is 2.19 Å.

-History
+Isolation, production, reactions

-Germanium disulfide was the first germanium compound found by Clemens Winkler, during the analysis of argyrodite.
-The fact that germanium sulfide does not dissolve in aqueous acid made it possible for Winkler to isolate the new element.
+Germanium disulfide was first found in samples of argyrodite.
+The fact that germanium sulfide does not dissolve in aqueous acid facilitated its isolation.